The-L3vi4th4n/BFP/README.md

 ## --UNDER CONSTRUCTION--

 Will add documentation for this later once I double check that everything up till here is correct.
-Might

 ## 15) / and | and  \
+/  :  sets use_ptr_mode to 1<br>
+|  :  if use_ptr_mode is 1, sets nl_multiply to the data at the current location on the strip. if use_ptr_mode is 0, sets nl_multiply to the data mult-1, wrapped around to fit the BASE_STRIP<br>
+\  :  sets use_ptr_mode to 0 if 1, other wise used in pairs for comment blocks.
+To set nl_multily to 0 you can make a location on the strip 0 and use location|<br>

+e.g.:<br>

 ## 16) ( and )